pradyparanjpe/PathPandem/README.md

 1. Population more than 10000 may stall the system.
 2. Tested only on Linux running from source-code.
 3. *True* numbers are plotted.
 However in reality, infection manifests symptoms after an initial lag of 1-3 days and test results appear further later by 1-2 days.
 Hence, graph trends need be imagined as having shifted suitably.
+4. Visualization is recommended only with very small population size.
-4. Although Infection may appear to exhaust in small sized, limited population; in reality, due to birth of new individuals, and in a very large population, the pathogen persists around at extemely low density.
+5. Although Infection may appear to exhaust in small sized, limited population; in reality, due to birth of new individuals, and in a very large population, the pathogen persists around at extemely low density.
+6. With small population size, random fluctuations become impactful.
+Multiple runs with same parameters are recommended.

 # Composition of scenario:
 - The GUI only edits the blanket population behaviour.